aptos-labs/Aptos-Unity-SDK/README.md

 ```

 #### Airdrop
-You will also be able to airdrop 1 APT to your account
+When using Devent , you can airdrop 1 APT to your account address as follows:

 ```csharp
 // Airdrop